araobp/blender-science/Mathematics/README.md

 DCT Type-II is used for image compression such as JPEG.
 Refer to [the DCT page on Wikipedia](https://en.wikipedia.org/wiki/Discrete_cosine_transform).

-It is very interesting to visualize inverse DCT to understand how DCT works.
+I want to visualize inverse DCT with 3DCG animation to understand how DCT works.

 <img src="draft.jpg" width=500>